695 - Albert Okura

 at all.

-All right, no, no, we're just going to need you to say that trans life matters.
+No, no, we're just going to need you to say the trans life matters.
+Of course.

 I'm very.